You’ve all read my #Poonique tale by now, I’m sure. For those who haven’t, get caught up. 😉

 On reflection, I do feel that I would like to rewrite my Poonique story into a proper novella – whether its an ebook, or if I find someone who would put me in print.
 The main reason being, I missed out “the smaller stuff” for the purpose of keeping the reader interested and driving the tale forward.
 When I wrote this blog, I wanted to mainly focus on the dodgy tactics I experienced, but on reflection I would like to talk more in-depth about everything I can remember.

 I would like to rewrite my tale with the spreadsheet as more of a prominent reference point – it will also help me recall things in chronological order (i.e. when certain monthly kudos were released, little paltry orders etc).
 Mia is still lurking in some of the training groups, and is finding me screenshots to illustrate certain chapters.
 So, as well as writing anti-MLM articles, I will be working on producing a full, comprehensive story in the interim.
-I hope to set up a Kickstarter for this once I have an idea of costings.

 If you like the anti-MLM aims I am working towards, please consider supporting me via Patreon.
 Anything is gratefully received.